DSCI-310-2023/dsci-310-group-09/README.md

 Contributors: Vera Danilova, Jenna Le Noble, Moira Renata, Yuyang Wang

-Note: This analysis was originally created by Enoch Hsu, Jenna Le Noble, Sarah Mohammed and Nadine Tabbaa for DSCI 100 in 2022.
+*Note*: This analysis was originally created by Enoch Hsu, Jenna Le Noble, Sarah Mohammed and Nadine Tabbaa for DSCI 100 in 2022.
 Refer [here](https://github.com/jennalenoble/dsci-310-group-09/blob/main/consent/consent.jpg) for the consent from each author to use this analysis for our project.

 ## Summary